Ports and Maritime Administration Act and Port Botany Landside Improvement Strategy

 Port Botany Landside Improvement Strategy

-Following the completion of the Independent Review into the regulatory framework at ports in NSW, led by Mr Ed Willett and subsequent consultation led by the Freight Policy Reform Panel chaired by Dr Kerry Schott AO, the NSW Government has adopted the Port Botany Landside Improvement Strategy (PBLIS) recommendations, excluding recommendation 18, to engage NSW Ports – the private port operator – as a service provider to administer elements of PBLIS.
+Following the completion of the Independent Review into the regulatory framework at ports in NSW, led by Mr Ed Willett and subsequent consultation led by the Freight Policy Reform Panel chaired by Dr Kerry Schott AO, the NSW Government has endorsed the PBLIS recommendations, excluding recommendation 18, to engage NSW Ports – the private port operator – as a service provider to administer elements of PBLIS.

 These changes will be implemented progressively in three groups.
 Group one and two focus on the Performance Scheme and supporting recommendations (1, 5, 6, 7, 9, 12, 13, 14, 15, 16, 17, 19, 20 and 21) and will ensure an effective port operating environment for container management at Port Botany into the future.